raullima1/raullima1/README.md

 ### My name is Raul Lima 👦
 - 📍 From SP living in São Paulo
-- 🚀 I'm a Front-End Developer at Accenture
+- 🚀 I'm a Front-End Developer
 - 👨‍🎓 I have a gradutation in Analysis and Systems Development

 ##### I love everything about technology, ux and web development